CLCStriders/striders/pages/boddington-10.md

 ##### Prizes

-Prizes will be awarded for the 1st, 2nd and 3rd placed men and women an the 1st placed men and women in the following age categories:  MV40, MV45, MV50, MV55, MV60, MV65, MV70, MV75, LV35, LV40, LV45, LV50, LV55, LV60, LV65, LV70, LV75.
+Prizes will be awarded for the 1st, 2nd and 3rd placed men and women and the 1st placed men and women in the following age categories:  MV40, MV45, MV50, MV55, MV60, MV65, MV70, MV75, LV35, LV40, LV45, LV50, LV55, LV60, LV65, LV70, LV75.

-This year we will also be offering a team prize.
+This year, we will also be offering a team prize.
 This will be awarded to the best placed UKA affiliated club consisting of 2 men and 2 women.

 ###### Prize structure